 At least three months before your child turns five please complete an enrolment form available from the school office.
 When returning the form we will need to see your child’s birth certificate, immunisation records and proof of residential address.

-Twice a year the Board of Trustees will determine the number places which are likely to be available in the following two terms for the enrolment of students who live outside the home zone.
+Once a year the Board of Trustees will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.

 Applications can be made by way of completing an enrolment form available from the school office.
 If there are more applicants than there are places available, selection within priority groups will be by a ballot conducted in accordance with instructions issued by the Secretary under Section 11G(1) of the Education Act 1989.